 eSign Best Practices

-After beta testing the eSign app we wanted to share some things that we found that will make your experience with eSign easier.
+We wanted to share some things that we found to make your experience with eSign easier.

 - While creating an esignpackage/sending a document to a signer, you will find that a large browser window works best.
-When using a smaller window like those found on handle held devices some buttons are moved and are hard to find.
-If you are on a smaller device and you can't find something try looking for "X" out buttons to close side windows..
+When using a smaller window like those found on handle-held devices, some buttons are moved and are harder to find.
+If you are on a smaller device and can't find something, try looking for "X" out buttons to close side windows.

-- the signer's email addresses are correct before you click "Send To Sign".
+- the signer's email addresses are correct before you click "Agree to Terms."

 1. Closing the "File System" window on the left in ICFiles.com will give you more room.